• Home

 So now you’re on the island, there are a few different transport avenues you can choose to get around.
 For budget travellers, there’s the public bus, which visits the four main bays on the island regularly.
 This will get you everywhere you need to go.

 Your other choice is hiring a scooter, which many visitors seem to choose.
-Just be careful as the island is all rocky hills.
+Just be careful, as the island is all rocky hills.
 Finally, if you didn’t bring a car over on the barge, there’s car hire on Magnetic Island.
 If you’re looking for Magnetic Island car hire, I personally love these Barbie-inspired topless vehicles.
 I am pretty sure Magnetic Island is the only place you can find these awesome cars.
 Aren’t they just the cutest?

 How do you get around Magnetic Island without a car?